BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, account of how I beat/failed to beat distraction.

+#### **Trump forces me to introduce attention rationing**

+The idea of these articles I write every other day is to look at what I’m doing and inferred general principles from those activities.
+The idea is that they should help me work out the best way of both getting things done and enjoy my life.
+I didn’t really envisage I would ever have to make reference to current affairs.

+But right now, to my surprise I find it impossible to ignore the news.
+At a time of writing, President Trump has kidnapped a head of state, and is threatening war against Columbia, Mexico and is adopting a very aggressive stance towards Canada.
+Last year he instigated a trade war against most of the planet (except Russia).
+He is also engaged in an attack on a big chuck of his own people.
+Although it is probably the least astonishing of his actions, he is also threatening to seize Greenland from Denmark.
+This is the one that is attracting my attention most, because it opens up the possibility of British and American troops firing at each other.

+There is quite a lot of attention grabbing stuff there. and while the broadbrush of the situation is remarkable enough, when you drill down into the details, the astonishment continues at all levels.

+What on earth is going on?

+I think political commentators and historians will be working on it for years.
+My feeling is that Trump‘s motivation is simply attention.
+He is indifferent to the consequences of his actions.
+He just wants people looking at him.
+He has no particular goal in mind.
+This explains the expansiveness of his ambitions compared to the narrowness of his vocabulary.

+He is waging a war on the world to gain all the attention.
+And in my case, he’s winning his hands down at the moment.
+The trouble is you really can’t ignore him.
+That his actions are reckless does not stop them having consequences.

+It gives me no choice.
+I am putting myself on an attention war footing.
+From now on, I am rationing myself to one Trump bulletin a day of no more than 10 minutes.
+This is the only option to keeping my life on track.
+These measures will remain in force until Donald is deposed, dials it down or dies.

 #### **I cure endless scrolling by writing an essay**

 So I have watched all the videos caught up with all the news and read a bit of the analysis.
 It would be very easy to spend the rest of the day seeking out more details and more opinions.
 Instead, I got my pencil out and wrote out my thoughts on the big news.
 It wasn’t the kind of thing that could be published in a major journal, but I was quite pleased with it nonetheless.
 I have reached a conclusion.
 I can move on to other things.